-This design approach is based on the simple principle— using a border, gradient and drop-shadow makes the product stand out from the context and text, making it easy to recognize as a clickable object.
+This design approach is based on the simple principle— using a border, gradient, and drop-shadow make the product stand out from the context and text, making it easy to recognize as a clickable object.
 We realize that the objects we interact with are not real.
-Yet, 3D or skeuomorphic buttons that imitate their physical analogues allow users to make it more obvious that they can click these elements on a flat screen.
+Yet, 3D or skeuomorphic buttons that imitate their physical analogs allow users to make it more obvious that they can click these elements on a flat-screen.

 Flat Design Button

 Buttons are presented as flat-mode elements, with no heavy visual effects.
 They look sleek, light, and do not copy the design of real-life buttons, which simplifies UI in general.